MALT Strengthens Stewardship with New Rangeland Certification

 Scott’s certification highlights the depth of knowledge available through MALT’s Stewardship Team.
 While each team member brings unique expertise, they all share a commitment to helping landowners achieve both production and conservation goals.

 Scott Dunbar now brings certified rangeland management expertise to complement his years of hands-on experience working in Marin County and across Northern California’s rangelands and ranch and farmland.
-His certification ensures you receive information, recommendations and consultation based on the latest science and proven practices.
+His certification demonstrates MALT’s commitment to share information, recommendations and consultation based on the latest science and proven practices.

 MALT’s mission is to preserve agricultural lands while supporting viable farming and ranching operations.
 Scott’s certification enhances our ability to help you achieve both production and conservation goals simultaneously—protecting the natural resources that make your land valuable while maintaining its economic productivity.